Click the committee below to learn more about the committees' roles, duties, and how to get involved.

-Committee openings are posted on the Call for Volunteers page.
-If there is a committee position that you are interested in, please fill out a Nomination Form.
-If you don’t see a current opening, but would like to be considered for future openings, please email Sheryl Wildgust at email@example.com.
-Please include a current curriculum vitae and fill out the Disclosure of Interests form.
+Committee openings are posted on our Volunteer Opportunities page.
+If there is a committee position that you are interested in, please log in (or sign-up to create a login) and apply to the committee.
+If you don’t see a current opening, but would like to be considered for future openings, please log in and complete your Volunteer Profile.

 Member selection for a document development committee is primarily based on expertise and/or practical experience as defined in the project proposal.

 The following additional criteria are considered in the member selection process:

 CLSI offers voluntary consensus standards and guidelines, reports, and a number of companion products.

 CLSI voluntary consensus is the agreement among materially affected, competent, and interested parties.
 Voluntary consensus does not always connote unanimous agreement, but it does mean that the participants have considered and resolved all relevant objections.

 Following the project assessment, the completed proposal, the approved document development committee roster, and a project business plan are presented to the Consensus Council for authorization.